Kishor7743/netflix_analysis/README.md

 SELECT * FROM netflix;

--- 1. Count the number of Movies vs TV Shows
+-- 1. Count the number of Movies vs TV Shows:

 SELECT
 	type,
 	COUNT(*)
 FROM netflix
 GROUP BY 1;

--- 2. Find the most common rating for movies and TV shows SELECT type, rating from (SELECT type,
+-- 2. Find the most common rating for movies and TV shows:

+SELECT type, rating
+from (SELECT
+   type,